 In order for a product in deposit packaging to be successfully released on the market, the packer must register each of its products in deposit packaging once the corresponding agreement is signed with the deposit system operator.
 The deposit system operator keeps a single deposit packaging register, with all of the products released on the Latvian market.
 Registering a product in the packaging register involves filing the product’s name, code, type, packaging material, type, dimensions, weight, with a check of the presence of the deposit sign, and its compliance to the type of deposit packaging (disposable or reusable).
 A sample of the packaging is also tested in reverse vending machines (RVMs), to confirm that the barcode is legible, and to save details about the packaging in question in the database.

-A transition period for the new system is set between 1 February and 31 July 2022.
-During it, retailers will continue to sell products with both the old packaging without the deposit sign, and the new packaging that has the deposit sign and involves a deposit fee of 10 cents, which can later be reimbursed back by returning the empty packaging at a deposit station.
-Starting from 1 August 2022, only new packaging with deposit signs will be allowed in stores.
+A transition period for the new deposit products is set between 1 January and 30 June 2023.
+During it, retailers will continue to sell products with both the old packaging without the deposit sign, and the new packaging that has the deposit sign and involves an additional fee of 10 cents, which can later be reimbursed by returning the empty packaging at a deposit station.
+Starting from 1 July 2023, only new packaging with deposit signs will be allowed in stores.